nhamaus/Voiager/README.md

 ## Features

-The main functionality of *Voiager* includes the following steps (external package requirements are provided as links in parentheses, all of them can be found in the file [requirements.txt](requirements.txt)):
+The main functionality of *Voiager* includes the following steps:

 - Reading of tracer and void catalogs (based on [VIDE](https://bitbucket.org/cosmicvoids/vide_public/wiki/Home/))
 - Generation of random catalogs (based on [healpy](https://healpy.readthedocs.io/))